-- 8.1 Appendix 3 shows the amount of operational audit time allocated to individual services in 2018/19 and compares it to the planned days for 2017/18. - 8.2 The planned days allocated to all services relates to work which is cross-cutting rather than service specific as well as time which is allocated out to services as the year progresses, such as contingency and investigations. - 8.3 The high level of coverage in Finance and Resources compared to other services continues to reflect the expected reliance placed on transactional finance processes by Audit Scotland and that time has been allocated to the ICT service.
+8.1 Appendix 3 shows the amount of operational audit time allocated to individual services in 2019/20 and compares it to the planned days for 2018/19.

+8.2 The planned days allocated to all services relates to work which is cross-cutting rather than service specific as well as time which is allocated out to services as the year progresses, such as contingency and investigations.